 Our Team

 Dr. Saul Isserow graduated from the University of Witwatersrand in 1986.
 He did General Practice and Specialty Training in Physical Medicine and Rehabilitation in Saskatchewan.
 FRCPC (Internal Med.) in 1994, followed by FRCPC (Cardiology) in 1996.
 He is the Director of the VGH Centre for Cardiovascular Health and the Director of Cardiology Services at UBC Hospital.
 Dr. Isserow is the Regional Lead for Cardiac Rehabilitation in the Vancouver Coastal Health region.
 He received the Master Teacher awards from the Department of Anaesthesia in 2003 and 2013 and from the Department of Medicine in 2010.
 He was the recipient of the People’s Choice Award VGH Medical Staff in 2000 and Vancouver Coastal Health Annual Award for Clinical Excellence in 2008.
-Most recently, Dr. Isserow was awarded a 2019-2020 UBC Killam Teaching Prize.
+Dr. Isserow was also awarded the 2019-2020 UBC Killam Teaching Prize.
+Most recently, he was awarded the King Charles III Coronation Medal in 2025.
 He was also the Cardiology Lead for the Vancouver Olympic Games in 2010.
 Dr. Isserow is the Medical Director of SportsCardiologyBC.

 Dr. Jimmy McKinney received an M.D. from the University of Toronto, M.Sc. in Biochemistry, and B.Sc. in genetics from the University of Western Ontario.
 He completed Internal Medicine and Cardiology fellowship at the University of British Columbia and subspecialty fellowship in Cardiac Rehabilitation and Prevention at the University of Toronto.
 He completed a sports cardiology fellowship at the University of British Columbia, and has done sports cardiology training in Rome and London, UK.
 His research interests include pre-participation screening of young and Masters athletes, the chronic effects of exercise, and medical education.
 Dr. McKinney is the Research Medical Director of SportsCardiologyBC.